Quick start

 When should I use the Sentiment Analyzer?

-Use it when you want a quick browser-side AI helper for this task: Check the emotional direction of a short review or comment.
-Compare how two draft messages might read to someone else.
+Use it when you want a quick browser-side AI helper for this task: Check the emotional direction of a 1 to 3 sentence review or comment.
+Compare two draft messages before sending a customer reply.
 It is best for drafts, checks, and learning, not final expert decisions.

 What do the main Sentiment Analyzer inputs mean?